-Innovations in the Powder Coating World
+Innovations in Powder Coating Services

 The powder coating industry has experienced a resurgence in innovation in the past several years.
 According to expert chemist Roger van Duin, “Many of the disadvantages to the use of powders that had existed have been eliminated or minimized through formulation and equipment development.”